ffund/tcp-ip-essentials/lab3/3-subnet.md

 ```

 At this point, every host in the network should be able to reach every other host (by IP address)!
 Use `ping` to verify this.

+On romeo, `ping` every other host by address - hamlet, ophelia, othello, and desdemona.
+Save the output for your lab report.

 #### Save the routing table on each host and router